About the Department

 UCC was the first university to offer a BA course in Celtic Civilisation.
 This course has continued to grow and develop since its introduction by the Department of Early and Medieval Irish in the mid-1980s, adding further modules and attracting students of all ages from Ireland, from elsewhere in Europe, from North America, and occasionally from even further afield.
 Such diversity provides lively stimulation for all involved.
 The programme in Celtic Civilisation provides a full degree qualification, which may be taken in combination with another Arts subject, in accordance with Calendar regulations.
 Moreover, modules from this Celtic Civilisation programme are available as minor subject components for those taking major or combined degree options in other Arts subjects.

 The Department offers a range of postgraduate programmes: MA in Celtic Civilisation, in Early and Medieval Irish and in The Beginnings of Irish Christianity; and MPhil and PhD in Celtic Civilisation and in Early and Medieval Irish.
 In conjunction with several other Departments, the Department also plays a central role in the MA in Irish Studies.
 Our postgraduates may go on to further postgraduate study, to postdoctoral research, or to teaching appointments.

 The Department participates in the BA in Gaeilge / Irish, offering modules in Old Irish language and literature in both the second and third years.
-Teaching for the BA in Irish is through the medium of the Irish language.
-We value this contribution to Gaeilge / Irish, which ensures that all graduates in Irish language and literature are made familiar with the full spectrum of the subject.
+Teaching for the BA in Gaeilge / Irish is through the medium of the Irish language.
+This contribution to Gaeilge/Irish ensures that all graduates in Irish language and literature are made familiar with the full spectrum of the subject.